 Ok, so maybe not that uneventful, but his job did mean he was away from home a lot.

 After school, I trained in fashion, became a designer.
 I hated it and so moved into theatre (initially working with costume) and loved it.
 I’d found my tribe, my passion and so decided to train as an actor.

 Aged 25 I had an ectopic pregnancy, followed by a further four miscarriages finally having my daughter after thirteen years of trying.

-During that period, at only 28, I had breast cancer and went through chemo and radiotherapy.
+During that period, at only 28 and 5 weeks before my wedding (yep, that pic is me on the day), I had breast cancer and went through chemo and radiotherapy.

 At 53 I was widowed; my daughter was 14.

 Some pretty traumatic stuff there, I know, but I have no regrets.
 I would never have chosen for these things to have happened, but the experiences have made me the person I am today.
 Grounded, empathetic, compassionate, resilient and grateful.